Philippine American Chamber

 organization devoted to providing college scholarships for Asian American and

-Pacific Islander (AAPI) students, is accepting applications for the APIASF
+Pacific Islander (AAPI) students, offers the APIASF

 Community College Scholarship Program.

-APIASF’s new opportunity is offering 155 scholarships to AAPI students
+APIASF’s opportunity offers scholarships to AAPI students

 Applicants must be of AAPI ethnicity as defined by the U.S. Department of